Our board of trustees are:

 When I return from an ISTA event I feel rejuvenated.
 The energy and ideas of the brilliant students, the selflessness and imagination of the teachers and the resourcefulness and vision of the artistic and organisational staff all collide to create a perfect storm of theatre making—one that I am eager to learn from and honoured to be a part of.

-Jillian Campana, member of the board of trustees
+Jillian Campana, former member of the board of trustees